-The Advanced Certificate in Social Justice (ACSJ) allows students to explore the intersections between social ethics, religion and spirituality, and the ongoing struggle for a more just society.
+Union Theological Seminary offers three Advanced Certificate programs.
 The twelve-credit, four-course program can be completed between nine and twenty-four months.
 This program is designed to meet the needs of part-time students, with professional and personal commitments, looking to pursue advanced study.
+View the description, objectives, and credit distribution requirements for each program below.